What is Debt Financing?

 It is a financial ratio that expresses the proportion of the creditor’s funds and shareholder’s funds held by the company.
-This ratio primarily seeks to represent the assets which have been funded by debt and equity respectively.
+This ratio primarily seeks to represent the assets that have been funded by debt and equity, respectively.

 Debt Equity Ratio = Debt Funds / Shareholders Funds